gwleuverink/bundle/docs/integrations/alpinejs.md

 Alpine can be bootstrapped with ease using a [local module](https://laravel-bundle.dev/local-modules.html).

+**_Note that if you are trying out Bundle in a project that already uses Alpine there is no need for this.
+You can start using imports inside your components immediately, with zero config_**

 First make sure you have [path rewritig](https://laravel-bundle.dev/local-modules.html) set up.
 Then install Alpine.

 ```bash